Bug Out Bags – The Ultimate Guide for Building the Perfect Go Bag

 The Key to Building the Perfect Bug Out Bag is Testing

-You can have the best gear that money can buy, but if you fail to train yourself with that gear, you might as well fill your bag full of candy because it’s not going to do jack shit for you in an emergency situation.
+You can have the best gear that money can buy, but if you fail to train with that gear you might as well call it quits before you ever begin.

 I don’t mean to be harsh, actually, yes I do.
 Your Life Depends on it!